Strategy11/formidable-forms/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.02.01 =
+* **Pro Features: ** *
+* Add styling for uploader with left label
+* When searching by a specific field, search posts as well
+* Fixed showing default avatars if there is none selected in the form
+* Fixed issue with newly uploaded files getting dropped when there are validation errors while editing an entry
+* Fixed issue with showing the url of the icon instead of the uploaded file by default

 = 2.02 =
 * Improve user role dropdowns in global settings